top of page

 For the Piano Concerto Division, the performance could be recorded solo, with piano accompaniment or with orchestra.

-7. The total duration of the video recording is limited.
+7. In the Solo Division, the total duration of the video recording is limited.
 Individual movements of Sonatas and multimovement works are acceptable.
 Transcriptions by major composers are also acceptable.
 The age categories and time limit are as follow:

 Piano Solo: